M-Amin-A/vector_processor/README.md

 Memory Unit: With a size of 2kB
 CPU: Connecting preceding main parts

+## Testing Method
+For each test, many numbers have been generated randomly and been placed in memory.
+Then, We have calculated the results in two ways: <br/>
+First, using the implemented CPU
+Second, using Verilog high level programming
+At last, these results have been compared and if the CPU results had been correct, it would have passed that test.

 ## How to Use
 You can write your custom program using available instructions with following ISA:
 ![ISA]('https://github.com/M-Amin-A/vector_processor/blob/main/Miscellaneous/ISA.jpg?raw=true')